vnbaaij/ImageProcessor.Web.Episerver/README.md

 See http://imageprocessor.org/imageprocessor-web/imageprocessingmodule/ for all options

 ## Picture Helper
-This package also include an Html helper that renders a [Picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) that let's you have responsive, optimized, and lazy loaded images.
+ImageProcessor.Web.Episerver also include an Html helper that renders a [Picture element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) that let's you have responsive, optimized, and lazy loaded images.

 Example usage
 ```